openfaas/openfaas.github.io/_posts/2019-06-07-python-datascience-with-openfaas.md

 dark_background: false
 ---

-Last month the OpenFaaS team was at [Kubecon Barcelona][kubecon-homepage], a frequent topic was deploying data science models to Kubernetes and, of course, can OpenFaaS help deploy models?
+Last month I was at [Kubecon Barcelona][kubecon-homepage] with with some of the OpenFaaS community, we were asked about deploying data science models to Kubernetes and, of course, can OpenFaaS help deploy models?
 In this post we will introduce a new function template aimed at Python data scientists and walk through a concrete example of deploying a [PyTorch][pytorch-homepage] model.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Up bright and early?
 We&#39;re meeting for an OpenFaaS f2f with end-users, contributors and community.
 10.20am outside the keynote hall.
 See you there? <a href="https://twitter.com/hashtag/serverless?src=hash&amp;ref_src=twsrc%5Etfw">#serverless</a> <a href="https://twitter.com/hashtag/community?src=hash&amp;ref_src=twsrc%5Etfw">#community</a> <a href="https://twitter.com/hashtag/faas?src=hash&amp;ref_src=twsrc%5Etfw">#faas</a> <a href="https://twitter.com/hashtag/microservices?src=hash&amp;ref_src=twsrc%5Etfw">#microservices</a> <a href="https://twitter.com/hashtag/gitops?src=hash&amp;ref_src=twsrc%5Etfw">#gitops</a> <a href="https://t.co/Af3BmXvaKl">pic.twitter.com/Af3BmXvaKl</a></p>&mdash; OpenFaaS (@openfaas) <a href="https://twitter.com/openfaas/status/1131450940807098368?ref_src=twsrc%5Etfw">May 23, 2019</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>